-1. Blog posts
+- Blog posts

 Probably at the top of any ‘to do’ list of content marketing, blogs should be the first thing to post on your site.
-It allows you to write, in as many words as you want, about any relevant topic to promote yourself and your business.
+Blogging allows you to write, in as many words as you want, about any relevant topic to promote yourself and your business.

 Regular blogging of useful and original content that includes SEO keywords can build up a reserve of knowledge on your site for your customers.
 This reinforces your expertise and your brand and makes you more visible on any Google searches.
 And with 60% of business marketers saying that regular blogging is one of their main content marketing priorities , you can see how much importance blogs receive.

-The flip side to blogs for your own site, is a guest blog for someone else’s site.
+The flip side to blogs for your own site is a guest blog for someone else’s site.
 If you’re invited (or offer) to write a guest blog, this gives you a fantastic opportunity to get your content in front of a whole new audience and widen your online reach.

-No one likes to read blogs or any other online content that looks like one, solid block of copy.
+No one likes to read blogs or any other online content in one solid block of copy.
 Your readers will very soon lose interest if it looks like too much effort to get to the end.
-Images are a great way to break things up and make content more interesting for your readers.
+Instead, text should be easy to skim read so that visitors can assess what it’s about at a glance.

 Hubspot claim that content that includes relevant images or visuals can get 94% more views than content that doesn’t.
 Put that together with content that includes your SEO keywords and you’re onto a winning strategy.